pyladies/pyladies-kit/docs/events.rst

 #.
 Practice talks in front of each other, in a small group.
 #.
 Practice in a larger group, as a joint event with the local Python user group.

 Conferences can be stressful, but they’re also a lot of fun, particularly if you’re attending with a friend or a small group.
-There's also a good chance you will run into PyLadies from other chapters!
+There's also a good chance you will run into PyLadies from other groups!

 Event Checklist